< Chef Lua

 “Be like a dolphin, huh?
 I’ll have to think about that a bit.
 You did just kinda take my breath away for a minute there, Lua.”

 I made a mental note to remind Bob of ‘conscious breathing’ whenever I might catch him alone over the next several days at sea.
-I’d use a simple motto that would surely annoy him to no end, to my great delight: ‘Be the dolphin, Bob … be the dolphin.’
+I’d nag him with a simple motto that would surely annoy him to no end, to my great delight: ‘Be the dolphin, Bob … be the dolphin.’

 < Chef Lua